asad2050/e-commerce-backend-aws/README.md

 ### Project Information
-This project is part of an assessment for a Web Developer Internship at Hermaig Jewelers.
+This project is part of an assessment for a Web Developer Internship at Hermaig Jewellers.

 ### Demo
 - **Primary Demo Link**: [https://api.asadprime.store](https://api.asadprime.store)